 As a PCB designer, why should you care about whether your manufacturer receives your design in one or a thousand files, as long as it is sound and thorough?
-More files mean more work and more work means more chance to make mistakes.
+More files mean more work and more work means more chances to make mistakes.
 When gathered in one single file, you can effortlessly import your design, augment it, and export it by any business system throughout the value chain.
 As simple as one single file: This is the intelligent part.

 This open standard, which is free for implementation by any software developer, incorporates extensive attributes to pinpoint exactly what designers intend manufacturers to build.
 At some level of circuit complexity, you might want to consider opting for a highly organized and efficient means of exchanging data with your fabricator, therefore reducing the margin of error on both sides of the handoff.

 All the way down to the factory floor

 Consortium member Hemant Shah explains the vision IPC had when members started working on the new standard, “The bottom line is the handoff of OEM to manufacturers.
 This is where we focused most of our attention so far because this is the problem that we wanted to solve.
 The vision was that IPC-2581 goes all the way to the machines that the manufacturers have, all the way down to the factory floor.”